try-veil/veil/docs/docs/api/analytics/billing.md

 ## Notes

-1. All monetary amounts are in cents
+1. All monetary amounts are in indian rupees.
 2. Supported currencies defined in user preferences
 3. Invoices are generated monthly
 4. Payment terms are net 30 days